College of Dental Medicine Course Descriptions

 1 credit hour

-Presents the basic concepts of successful patient management to the future health professional.
-Social consciousness and awareness relating to the health needs of the general population and its diverse groups are stressed during this early developmental study period.
+This course presents the basic concepts of successful patient management to future health professionals.
+Social consciousness and awareness relating to the health needs of the general population and its diverse groups are stressed during this early developmental course of study.
+The students are presented the basic principles of behavioral sciences as they pertain to patient-centered approaches for promoting, improving and maintaining oral health.

 As a business leader in your community your character based leadership will determine your trustworthiness.
 Trust is built over time and can be lost in an instant.
 Learn how to become a success in life.